Sunday, December 1, 2019

 uncle’s book on a doctor Sigmund when I opened

-book by another Doctor that I stopped and gulped
+book by another Doctor stopped me with a gulp

-there it was! not the answer for don’t but the guideline for does!
+No, not the answer for "don’t" but the guideline for does!

 Right there in sweet rhymes –

-an elephantos whale of a tale – of how all could be set
+an elephantos whale of a tale – of how to set all

-right going forward marching on out there into our future times –
+right going forward out there into our future times –

-A tale of empathy, passion, courage and of so much
+a tale of empathy, passion, courage and so very much more –

 one must stand up and fight for –